JUJENDRAN/EV-Battery-Management-System-using-Deep-Learning/README.md

-Here’s a customized `README.md` for your **Electric Vehicle (EV) Battery Management System using Deep Learning** project, modeled on your 2048 game format:

----

 # 🔋 EV Battery Management System using Deep Learning

 Welcome to the **Electric Vehicle Battery Management System (EV-BMS)** powered by **Deep Learning**!
 This project leverages advanced AI techniques like **LSTM**, **CNN**, and **Transformer-based architectures** to monitor, analyze, and optimize EV battery health and charging behavior for maximum efficiency and lifespan.